chenkahana/Jimmy/GOOGLE_SHEETS_FEEDBACK_SCRIPT.md

 ## Steps

 1. Open your Google Sheet and choose **Extensions → Apps Script**.
-2. Replace any code with the snippet below.
+2. Replace any code with the snippet below, updating the `openById` call if your sheet ID ever changes.
 3. Click **Deploy → New deployment**, select **Web app**, and allow access to Anyone (or choose your preferred restrictions).
-4. Copy the deployment URL and set it as `FeedbackService.shared.endpointURL` in the app.
+4. Copy the deployment URL and set it as `FeedbackService.shared.endpointURL` in the app (the app defaults to the script URL provided in the repo).

 ```javascript
 function doPost(e) {